rreece/rreece.github.io/outline-of-philosophy/physics.md

 --------------------------------------------------------------------------------

 ### Giulini, D., E. Joos, C. Kiefer, J. Kupsch, I.O.
-Stamatescu, & H. Zeh (1996).
-Decoherence and the Appearance of a Classical World in Quantum Theory.
+Stamatescu, & H. Zeh (1996). *Decoherence and the Appearance of a Classical World in Quantum Theory*.

 TODO.